Erste warns of 2011 loss, to skip dividend

 Erste Chief Executive Andreas Treichl said solid operating profit would help keep Erste's core Tier One capital ratio, a key measure of a banks' financial strength, at 9.2 percent of risk-weighted assets at year's end, unchanged from the end of 2010.

-He said Erste would not need to raise fresh equity and had not been approached by regulators about joining a European push to recapitalise banks.
+He said Erste would not need to raise fresh equity and had not been approached by regulators about joining a European push to recapitalize banks.

 The kitchen-sink approach to charges, along with volatility on financial markets, meant Erste will delay for at least a year the repayment of 1.2 billion euros in capital it got from Austria during the 2008 banking crisis.
 It will also skip a 2011 dividend.